 Microsoft Cognitive Toolkit

 Python open-source projects

 Keep your data private with Rocket.Chat’s open-source technology

 You probably got it by now: open-source software is at the core of what Rocket.Chat represents.
-Our mission is to enable secure and private communication among employees - and their partners, customers, and external parties.
+Our mission is to enable secure and private open source messaging among employees - and their partners, customers, and external parties.

 We do it with the help of our community whose members regularly contribute to our code.
 They make it possible for us to offer high security standards in communication to our customers.